charly1/HackEncodeClub/smart-contract/readme.md

 emited when a new admin is set.
 The address is the address of the new admin.

-- `companyNameChanged(string)`
+- `nameChanged(string)`

-emited when a new company name is set.
-The string is the company name.
+emited when a new name is set.
+The string is the Software name.

+- `versionChanged(string)`

+emited when a new version is set.
+The string is the Software version.

+- `defaultLicenseTimeChanged(uint)`

+emited when a new default license time is set.
+The uint is the default license time.

 - `licenseAdded(address)`